Relationships are in crisis with endometriosis! Helping female partners with endometriosis.

 An understanding that your partner isn’t alone can help them feel less isolated, which is the first line of helping your partner with endometriosis.

 On the other hand, the second thing is open and honest listening to each other.
-Women need to understand what their male partners feel, who have to state their own needs.
+Women need to understand what their male partners feel and have to state their own needs.

 Communication is the key between both – sufferers and supporters.